NormalVR/Normcore-Samples/~Docs/Building.md

 ﻿# How to build
-This page does a short overview of the build process: https://docs.unity3d.com/Manual/PublishingBuilds.html
+This page includes a short overview of Unity's build process: https://docs.unity3d.com/Manual/PublishingBuilds.html

 # Scene selection
 Don't forget to double-check which scenes are included in the build.
 Note that the top-most scene inside the `Build Settings` window is the one that will be loaded at startup.

 For example the AR Spectator sample has two scenes that are meant for two different platforms (VR & mobile), so make sure that the scenes list inside the `Build Settings` window reflects your target platform before you build.
-Add or re-order the scenes as necessary.
+Add or remove scenes as necessary.

 # Standalone and PCVR
 This platform has the simplest build process.
-There's no tricky steps required, simply press the `Build` button inside the `Build Settings` window.
+There are tricky steps required, simply press the `Build` button inside the `Build Settings` window.

 # Meta Quest (Android)
 Note: These instructions use the `OpenXR` XR plugin.
-But the `Oculus` XR plugin can also be used instead with slightly different steps.
+But the `Oculus` XR plugin can also be used instead.

 * Switch to the Android platform inside the `Build Settings` window (if it's grayed out it means you need to [install the Android module](https://docs.unity3d.com/Manual/android-sdksetup.html))
 * Go to the `XR Plug-In Management` section in the `Project Settings` window: